 But God, good Father that he is, didn’t wash his hands of us.
 He didn’t say, “What a bunch of screw-ups.
 They’re no kids of mine.”
 Instead, he made things right, indeed, even better than before, because he still believes in us, he still thinks the best of us, and he longs for us to trust him back.

 Is this not the greatest untold story of human history?

 Think about it.
-In the beginning God makes a planet – perfect in every way – and then he gives his beautiful, shiny planet to us to look after:
+In the beginning God makes a world, perfect in every way, and then he gives us his beautiful, shiny planet.